 I have an 85-year-old friend who is quite the humorist.
 She posts something corny (but clean) almost every day on her Facebook page.
 I have come to expect and enjoy so many of them.
-If you enjoy puns or play on words, you can visit her @Alice Austin- with the profile photo below.
-Or, start the tradition on your own Facebook page.
+Why not start the tradition on your own Facebook page.
 Others will thank you for it.

 Read or tell humorous stories.
 My grandchildren have read several books in the series, “Diary Of A Whimpy Kid”, by Jeff Kinney.
 While you won’t find yourself rolling on the floor laughing, these books tend to have you chuckling about the many dilemmas that come up.

 Watch old episodes of “I Love Lucy”, “Cheers”, and “Friends”.
 If you can’t find them free on Netflix, Hulu, etc, some libraries have them for loan.

 Keep a humor journal with anything that caused you to laugh during the day.
 This journal becomes a great resource to go back to.